Reachability and liveness in parametric timed automata: Liveness properties

-Furthermore, the PTA used in the proof of \cref{theorem:bounded-LUPTA-AF-undecidable} only uses non-strict inequalities ; furthermore, $a^- = 0$ and $a^+ = 1$ is a parameter valuation solution of any symbolic state.
-Hence, from \cref{lemma:Didier}, this PTA is a bounded IP-PTA, which gives the result for bounded IP-PTAs.
-As a consequence, the result also holds for general IP-PTAs. \end{preuve}
+Furthermore, the PTA used in the proof of Theorem~\ref{theorem:bounded-LUPTA-AF-undecidable} only uses non-strict inequalities ; furthermore, $a^- = 0$ and $a^+ = 1$ is a parameter valuation solution of any symbolic state.
+Hence, from Lemma~\ref{lemma:Didier}, this PTA is a bounded IP-PTA, which gives the result for bounded IP-PTAs.
+As a consequence, the result also holds for general IP-PTAs. \end{proof}